Eating DisordersSuicide is the Most Common Cause of Death Among People Who Suffer from Eating Disorders

 - Model and nurture a value system that emphasizes spiritual things and spiritual disciplines.

 - Make sure fathers stay connected with daughters during and after puberty.

 - Nurture and provide emotional support and be comfortable with the child’s sexual development.

 It’s important to note that an eating disorder, like alcoholism, is something from which a person never completely recovers.
 He can learn to cope with the condition and manage it effectively, but there’s a sense in which it never really goes away.

 This is why it’s vital to make sure your adolescent with an eating disorder gets plenty of warm, affirming, and nurturing support from friends and family.
-She needs healthy relationships, both with God and other people, and a home atmosphere characterized by a spirit of grace, if she is to manage this issue.
+She needs healthy friendships and relationships with God, family members and other people, and a home atmosphere characterized by a spirit of grace, if she is to manage this issue.
 It’s also helpful to maintain a regular meal schedule, to slow mealtimes down (twenty minutes at the minimum) and model positive attitudes towards food in every area of life.
 The road to health may not be easy, but it can be navigated with prayer, persistence, and much outside assistance from friends and helping professionals.

 - Thomas Joiner, Myths about Suicide (Cambridge, MA: Harvard University Press, 2010).

 - Cited in Nicole Siegfried, Ph.D., CEDS, “When the Eating Disorder Client Is Suicidal,” Gurze-Salucore Eating Disorders Resources Catalogue, August 31, 2015, https://edcatalogue.com /when-the-eating-disorder-client-is-suicidal/.